TunaErkmen/MyGame-/README.md

 ## :clipboard: How to play
 In this game, you'll see twelve cards laid out randomly on a board.
 Your goal is to keep flipping over pairs of cards until you've matched all six pairs.

-- Each card has a different fru on one side.
+- Each card has a different fruits on one side.
 The objective is to find all six pairs of matching cards by turning over two cards at a time.
 - On each turn, you'll flip over one card to reveal the symbol on its other side.
 - Then, you'll flip over a second card to see if it matches the first card.
 - If the cards match, they'll stay face-up on the board.
 If not, both cards will be turned back over to their hidden state.